ttych/lego_cynefin/contents/lego_complex.md

 ### Complexity

-- What felt different compared to the simple/complicated problem ? <!-- .element: class="fragment" -->
+- What felt different compared to the obvious/complicated game ? <!-- .element: class="fragment" -->
 - What makes you feel comfortable ? <!-- .element: class="fragment" -->

 ----------